Stevenfavour/Linuxfundametal0/README13.md

 Now go back to main route table of the requester VPC.
 Navigate to the Route table
 ![](/Img13/v.png)

 Edit route from it route table.
-Using the copied CIDR address of the accepter VPC as the desination and select Peering connection as the target.
+Using the copied CIDR address of the accepter VPC as the destination and select Peering connection as the target.
 Selected the peering connection created.

 ![](/Img13/w.png)